3 - 4

 You'll realize just how high up you are!
 All too soon, it's time to descend Columbine.

-If you decide that you do have more legs and more time, a good option is to ride out to FS Road 108, turn around and ride back, and then descend Columbine.
+If you decide that you do have more legs and more time, a good option is to hike out to FS Road 108, turn around and hike back, and then descend Columbine.
 Columbine drops quickly through the pines and into the scrub oaks.